 The Child Tax Credit you can get is made up of several elements.
 These include a family element and a child element for each child in the family.
 There are extra amounts for children with disabilities.

 For those who have reached the Pension Credit qualifying age and have dependent children, there will also be an additional amount for children in Pension Credit.
 The date the additional amount will be introduced is yet to be decided, but it won’t be before October 2014.

-Before October 2013, call the HMRC tax credits helpline on 0345 300 3900 or textphone 0345 300 3909.
-After October 2013 you should contact your local authority.
+Call the HMRC tax credits helpline on 0345 300 3900 or textphone 0345 300 3909.